2580 E Sunset Road, Las Vegas, NV 89120

 X Axis, Y Axis, Z Axis, Theta Axis: In mask making, the X axis and Y axis can be different on different staging systems.
 Typically the X is from right to left., the Y is front to back, Z Axis is up & down, and Theta is rotation.

-SEMICONDUCTORS MADE WITH PHOTOMASKS Semiconductors: The manufacture of semiconductor micro electronic solid state devices requires photomasks.
+Microelectronics Made With Photomasks The manufacture of micro electronic solid state devices requires photomasks.
 These multilayer devices on a chip are created on a substrate, usually a silicon wafer.
 The photo process to image or pattern the photoresist that is used is very similar to that of making the mask itself.
 The latest production technology to pattern the wafers is with Step & Repeat projection camera systems.

 OPTICAL DISPLAYS MADE WITH PHOTOMASKS Liquid Crystal Displays are manufactured on glass substrates and are electronic devices that are used in many types of equipment.
 These displays are patterns of cells that hold a chemical called a liquid crystal which contains molecules that when charged with electricity are either aligned or misaligned to create clear or opaque areas.
 The cells are created on the glass with a photomask and a photolithography process.
 Liquid crystal Displays can produce images such as numbers or photos with a resolution dependent on the size of the cells holding the liquid crystal.